Billie Hanks Jr.

 As a freshman in college, he read a book that would change the focus of his ministry forever.
 It was entitled Born to Reproduce by Dawson Trotman.
 Later in seminary he read The Master Plan of Evangelism by Robert Coleman.
 Realizing the importance of life-to-life training, he began discipling men who had a passion for carrying out the Great Commission.
 Together, they developed disciple-making materials for churches to use throughout the world.
 Billie graduated from Southwestern Baptist Theological Seminary in Fort Worth Texas with a Master of Divinity Degree, and received honorary doctorates from California Baptist University in Riverside, CA and Southwest Baptist University in Bolivar, MO.

-In 1972, The International Evangelism Association was born and today it guides the highly effective ministry of “Operation Multiplication.”
+In 1972, The International Evangelism Association was born and today it guides the highly effective ministry of “Becoming a Disciple-Maker.”
 It implements a relational life changing New Testament disciple-making process in numerous countries and languages.
 His goal has always been to work through visionary Christian churches, colleges, universities, and seminaries.

 Billie has personally discipled a number of godly leaders along the way.
 Some of these men are outstanding Christian educators and businessmen.
 Others are dedicated pastors and missionaries.
 Among that number is Rick Warren who wrote The Purpose Driven Life.
 In Rick’s biography, A Life With Purpose written by George Mair, Mr. Mair mentions the impact of disciple-making on Rick‘s life: